Rum layered intrusion

 The Rum layered intrusion is located in Scotland, on the island of Rùm (Inner Hebrides).
 It is a mass of intrusive rock, of mafic-ultramafic composition, the remains of the eroded, solidified magma chamber of an extinct volcano that was active during the Palaeogene Period.
-It is associated with the nearby Skye intrusion and Skye, Mull and Egg lavas.
+It is associated with the nearby Skye intrusion and Skye, Mull and Eigg lavas.
 It was emplaced 60 million years ago above the Iceland hotspot.